-SUMMARY (SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training'. of attainment alongside individual staff Although it was established that Level 1 training was provided to the whole school on 12th February 2016 and for support staff on 21st October 2016, the School were unable to demonstrate that 53 members of staff have received formal training.
+SUMMARY O OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training'. be updated to demonstrate the date and level of attainment alongside individual staff names.
+This will allow the assessment of training requirements to coincide with the Safeguarding policy's annual review.
+Although it was established that Level 1 training was provided to the whole school on 12th February 2016 and for support staff on 21st October 2016, the School were unable to demonstrate that 53 members of staff have received formal training.
 These included support staff and casual members of staff.
 In respect of the 53 members of staff identified during the Audit review, as a minimum requirement all should receive level 1 training as soon as possible.
 Discussions with the School's nominated Child Protection Officer identified that although she and 11 other members of staff have received level 3 Child Protection training, the certificates of attainment for 7 of the 11 staff could not be evidenced.
 It should also be ensured that Certificates be retained at the School for all staff who have undertaken Level 3 training.
 5.2.2 High Examination of the Bank Account History Report identified that payments are being made to 2 tutors in respect of Modern Languages and Music.
 No HMRC questionnaire was completed for any tutor (it is noted that the two tutors identified were appointed prior to the introduction of the revised requirements relating to IR35).
 Before a School engages with an entity for the provision of services, the HMRC employment status check should be undertaken for all individuals (using the HMRC online tool).
 This should be undertaken for both tutors immediately, with evidence of each check retained at the School.
 Implemented 5.2.3 Low The 'Planning and Approval Procedures for Educational visits' states that residential visits / adventurous activities must be planned and approved using the EVOLVE system at least 28 days prior to visit'.
 Care should be taken to ensure that all trips / activities are entered onto EVOLVE within the correct timescales and are correctly classified in order for the Outdoor Education Implemented